takuti/takuti.me/_content/en/note/revisit-design-thinking.md

 title: Design Thinking = Capturing the World Like a Designer
 lastmod: '2024-03-10'
-keywords: [gne, thinking, solving, ideas, design, capturing, designers, designer, problem, ideate]
+keywords: [gne, thinking, solving, ideas, design, capturing, designers, designer, ideate, brainstorming]
-recommendations: [/note/technique-producing-ideas/, /note/fermenting-thoughts/, /note/machine-learning-product/]
+recommendations: [/note/technique-producing-ideas/, /note/fermenting-thoughts/, /note/language-as-a-design-tool/]
 ---

 Everyone loves **[design thinking](https://designthinking.ideo.com)**, a systematic way of problem-solving, and, in practice, the approach suggests non-designers to undergo the following steps to efficiently and effectively build valuable solutions: